UK Buy-to-Let Is Broken in 2026. Here's What Smart Investors Are Doing Instead

 Spain: Bank Repossessions at 30–50% Below Market

-Spain's banking system still holds significant quantities of repossessed real estate from the 2008–2012 financial crisis era, with new stock added regularly through distressed sales.
-Properties acquired through bank repossession channels, direct from banks or through their servicing companies, frequently trade at 30–50% below comparable market value.
-This creates an immediate equity position that changes the yield calculation entirely.
+Properties acquired through bank repossession channels frequently trade at 30–50% below market value, creating an immediate equity position that changes the yield calculation entirely.

 Florida: Short-Term Rental Income, Dollar Denominated